-- the market-related interest (essentially this means interest determined at the 'official rate of interest' as defined in para 1 of the Seventh Schedule) in respect of that debt, less the amount of interest that is payable to that company on that debt for that year of assessment; or - nil (when the interest that is payable exceeds the market-related interest).
+- the market-related interest [essentially this means interest determined at the 'official rate of interest' as defined in s 1(1)132] in respect of that debt, less the amount of interest that is payable to that company on that debt for that year of assessment; or - nil (when the interest that is payable exceeds the market-related interest).

-A dividend is deemed to have been paid for each year of assessment for which non-market-related interest is payable in respect of the debt (see 3.4.4 for the meaning of 'market-related interest').
+A dividend is deemed to have been paid for each year of assessment for which non-marketrelated interest is payable in respect of the debt (see 3.4.4 for the meaning of 'market-related interest').

 Company G's year of assessment ends on the last day of February.
-Company G advanced a loan of R1 million on 1 March of a specific year to Individual P, a resident and the sole holder of its shares, at a rate of interest of 6%.
+Company G advanced a loan of R1 million on 1 March year 1 to Individual P, a resident and the sole holder of its shares, at a rate of interest of 6%.
 The loan is repayable after two years.
-Assume that the 'official rate of interest' as defined in para 1 of the Seventh Schedule is 10% in year 1 and 9% in year 2.
+The 'official rate of interest' is 10% for year of assessment 1 and 9% for year of assessment 2.